isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Clinic with Master Teachers／EL.md

 third_nav_title: Leader Growth Programmes
 ---
 ### Overview
-The Clinic with MTTs/EL is offered to support KP, TLs and teachers who have been nominated for TL appointments.
+The Clinic with MTTs/EL is offered to support EL KP, TLs and teachers who have been nominated for TL appointments.

 ### Learning Goals